-Click here to view today's wildfire danger map.
-Report wildfires immediately by calling 310-FIRE (3473).
+Click here to view today's wildfire danger forecast map.

 Wildfire Situation Reports

 Since March 1, 2017 there have been 91 fires in the Fort McMurray Forest Area.
 67 were caused by lightning, 24 were human caused.
 All have been extinguished.

 Provincially, there are currently 14 wildfires in the Forest Protection Area of Alberta.
 11 are under control and 3 have been turned over to the responsible parties.
 Since March 1, Alberta has recorded 1,199 wildfires in the Forest Protection Area that have burned a total of 47,417.57 hectares.

 Stay current on Alberta's wildfire situation, download the Alberta Wildfire mobile app for Android or Apple products.
 You can also join the conversation on Facebook, Twitter or Instagram.
 Check out the latest blog posts for Alberta Wildfire.

 Forest and Prairie Protection Act | Legislative and Regulatory Changes